-If you don’t want to perform manual backups, then consider getting support services from a WordPress professional, or use backup plugins.
+If you don’t want to do site backups, then hire a professional, or use a backup plugin.

-- Learn about a WordPress backup plugin that can automate your site backups here: Backup, Clone & Protect Your WP Site With Backup Creator WP Plugin
+- You can read about a great WordPress backup plugin that we recommend using to completely automate your WordPress backups here: Backup, Duplicate And Keep Your WordPress Websites And Blogs Protected With Backup Creator WP Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory

 How To Fix Problems Accessing Your WordPress Admin Area

 If you use WordPress often, you may find yourself at times locked out of your administration panel.